 - Let's start by building a container to keep water at a constant temperature (since we are mostly water anyway!). - Hand the Imagine worksheets out to the students.
 Before giving them access to building materials, ask them to draw a picture that depicts the transfer of energy, from, for example, a warm human standing on the Moon to the cold, lunar night.
 They should label what is warm, what is cold, and which way the heat transfers.
 Then ask them to draw the opposite picture: a "cool" human standing in the extreme heat of a hot lunar day.
-Again, they should label the components and which way the heat flows.
-Review the drawings and lead a discussion about how the drawings should look to check for understanding. - Now, on the second page of the Imagine worksheet, ask them to devise a method for keeping the human not too warm, not too cool, but just right!
+Again, they should label the components and which way the heat flows. - Now, on the second page of the Imagine worksheet, ask them to devise a method for keeping the human not too warm, not too cool, but just right!